 Strategies: Number 1 – create replacements positions

-We have LPNs, Medical Assistants, surgical technicians, casting technicians, imaging technicians, cardio technicians, and etc., but we still have a shortage of RNs, because RNs have unique skill sets and everyone else fills other necessary positions.
+We have LPNs, surgical technicians, casting technicians, imaging technicians, cardio technicians, and etc., We also have Medical Assistants who have completed medical assistant programs like the ones from CALC Institute of Technology: medical assistant program.
+But we still have a shortage of RNs, because RNs have unique skill sets and everyone else fills other necessary positions.

 Strategies: Number 2 – steal nurses from overseas